bilingual Sunday Service

 Join us on Zoom!

 ¡Únete a nosotros en Zoom!

 We would love to have you visit us regardless of where you are in the journey of faith.

 Here is what you can expect when you visit us.

-Just inside the main door, you’ll see a sign pointing down the hall to the left, for Kids church.
-However, children stay with their parents for the first part of the service, and then children are dismissed to go to Kids church at the end of the announcements portion.
+Children stay with their parents for the first part of the service, and then children are dismissed to go to Kids church at the end of the announcements portion.
 You are welcome to accompany your kids to the classroom to help them get settled, as there is a greeting time in those moments before the main teaching begins.
 Also, you will likely meet someone at the outset before the service who will introduce you to Kids church staff and help answer any questions you have.
 Just look for anyone with the hospitality team lanyard, if they don’t find you first!

 Hopefully the Greeting or Hospitality team will be quick to say hello.
 They are the best people to ask any questions you might have at the outset.
 Our pastors and leaders would love to meet you also and the greeters are happy to introduce you.
 One common question is “where are the restrooms” -- and those are down the hall to the right of the entrance just past the refreshment table.